Ignazio De Blasi

-Ignazio De Blasi (Alcamo, 1717-1783) was an Italian historian.
+Don Ignazio De Blasi (Alcamo, 7 April 1717- Alcamo, 1 September 1783) was an Italian historian.
 He was the first scholar who wrote a history of his town providing documentary evidence on it.

 Biography

-Ignazio De Blasi was born in Alcamo in 1717, the son of Benedetto de Blasi, a notary, and his wife Francesca Puglisi.
-He was awarded the degree of Duty and Laws at the University of Catania in 1741, and on 19 April 1746 he married Angela Manfrè, who bore him a daughter, Maria Anna.
-He died in 1783 in Alcamo, and was buried in the Church of Saint Francis of Assisi.
+Ignazio De Blasi was born in Alcamo on 7 April 1717, to a noble family.
+He was the son of Benedetto de Blasi (1681–1760), a notary, and his wife Francesca Puglisi (c.1682-c.1732).
+He was awarded the degree of Duty and Laws at the University of Catania in 1741.
+He died on 1 September 1783 in Alcamo, and was buried in the Church of Saint Francis of Assisi.

 Wishing to publish his difficult historical research, he was admitted into the group of the Academy of the Good Taste of Alcamo in 1746.
 He wrote the history even as he was engaged with the administration of the municipality and of various charities, together with his public teaching activity at the Jesuits' college.